Washington Nanny Tax Calculator

 Washington nanny tax FAQ

-Does Washington have paid family leave for household employees?
+Does Washington add disability or paid family leave premiums?

 This calculator provides estimates for informational purposes only.
 Actual tax obligations may vary.
 Always verify current rates with your state's tax agency or consult a qualified tax professional.